Stable limit cycles perturbed by noise: Is the El-Ni no oscillation a noisy limit cycle?

+Decoherent periodic phenomena, such as animal population cycles, recurring disease outbreaks or climate oscillations, are conventionally described using noise-sustained oscillators \citep{McKane2005Predator-Prey,McKane2007Amplified,Greenwood2009Stochastic}, delay oscillators \citep{Battisti1989Interannual} or non-linear autoregressive models \citep{Ozaki1982The-statistical,Burgers1999The-El-Nino,Stephenson2000Is-the-North}.
+Given the ubiquity of deterministic ODE models exhibiting limit cycles, it is surprising that stochastically perturbed limit cycles have not seen an equally wide application in the interpretation of measured time series.
+In this article we have presented a generic way of understanding perturbed limit cycles using knowledge of the underlying deterministic dynamics, and have provided explicit formulas for the autocovariance and power spectrum that can be fitted to available time series.

+As an illustrative example, we applied our results to the well studied but still poorly understood El Ni\~no Southern Oscillation (ENSO \citep{Trenberth1997The-Definition}).
+ENSO refers to quasi-periodic surface temperature variations in the tropical eastern Pacific Ocean recurring every 3--6 years, coupled to variations in air surface pressure in the tropical western Pacific.
+The coupling between sea temperature and atmospheric pressure has been identified as a potential source of unstable modes \citep{Battisti1989Interannual,Cane1992Tropical}, however the decoherent nature of the ENSO has recently shifted the focus on models of oscillators sustained by stochastic weather processes \citep{Kleeman1994Limits,Penland1996A-stochastic,Moore1996The-dynamics,Moore1999Stochastic,Moore1999The-Nonnormal}.

-\lfigure{FIG:EL_NINO01}{(a) Monthly anomaly of the El Ni\~no Southern Oscillation index N3.4 between January $1871$ and December $2007$ \citep{NCAR2013Nino}. (b) Estimated autocovariance and (c) periodogram estimate of the power spectrum.
-The dashed curves in (b) and (c) show the formulas for the autocovariance (\ref{EQ:LEAD_ORD_APPR_ACV05}) and power spectrum (\ref{EQ:LC_SUPCRIT_HOPFBIF27}), respectively, fitted to the data using least squares \citep{Bochkanov2013ALGLIB}.
-The ratio $\sigma^2/\ACV(0)$ is estimated at $0.83/\yr$ from the fitted autocovariance in (b) and at $0.96/\yr$ from the fitted power spectrum in (c), close to estimates obtained from noise-sustained oscillation models (approximately $1.41/\yr$) by \citet{Burgers1999The-El-Nino}.
+Here we hypothesize that the ENSO can be described by an unstable mode giving rise to a limit cycle, which in turn is stochastically perturbed.
+Such a description reconciles past deterministic models with the observed irregularity of the ENSO and its lack of long-term predictability \citep{Kleeman1994Limits}.
+Independently fitting the ACV (Eq. \eqref{EQ:LEAD_ORD_APPR_ACV05}) and PS (Eq. \eqref{EQ:LC_SUPCRIT_HOPFBIF27}) to the ENSO time series (figures \ref{FIG:EL_NINO01}b,c) yields estimates for the deterministic Lyapunov exponent and noise variance.
+The fitted parameters are consistent between the ACV and PS, underlining the robustness of this approach.
+In particular, the ratio $\sigma^2/\ACV(0)$ is estimated at $0.83/\yr$ from the fitted ACV and at $0.96/\yr$ from the fitted PS, close to estimates obtained from noise-sustained oscillator models (approximately $1.41/\yr$) by \citet{Burgers1999The-El-Nino}.
 The fitted cycle period is about $4.2\ \yr$ in both cases.
-The focal Lyapunov exponent $\lambda/2$ is estimated at $0.15/\yr$ from (b) and at $0.17/\yr$ from (c), contrasting previous estimates using delay oscillator models ($1$--$1.5/\yr$) \citep{Battisti1989Interannual}.}{
+The focal Lyapunov exponent $\lambda/2$ is estimated at $0.15/\yr$ from the ACV and at $0.17/\yr$ from the PS, contrasting previous estimates using delay oscillator models ($1$--$1.5/\yr$) \citep{Battisti1989Interannual}.

+\lfigure{FIG:EL_NINO01}{(a): Monthly anomaly of the El Ni\~no Southern Oscillation index N3.4 between January $1871$ and December $2007$ \citep{NCAR2013Nino}. (b,c): Autocovariance (b) and periodogram power (c), calculated using the time series data in (a).
+The dashed curves in (b) and (c) show the fitted autocovariance formula (\ref{EQ:LEAD_ORD_APPR_ACV05}) and fitted power spectrum formula (\ref{EQ:LC_SUPCRIT_HOPFBIF27}), respectively.
+Fitting was performed using least squares \citep{Bochkanov2013ALGLIB}.}{

 }